Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification: Unified SOC Representation of System Stability Constraints

 \subsection{SOC Representation of Stability Constraint Boundary}

-It is understandable that due to the complex expression of $\mathbf{g}_i$ and especially their dependence on the discrete variables, $x_g$ through the matrix inverse and eigenvalue operations, it is general difficult to deal with those constraints in an optimization problem.
+Conventionally, optimization problems in power systems varying from economic dispatch, unit commitment, optimal power flow to market-clearing, and system planning are commonly formulated into a (Mixed-Integer) Linear Programming [(MI)LP].
+However, due to the increasing IBR penetration and uncertainty level in power systems, these MILP-based optimizations present limitations in different aspects.
+First, the classical methods within the MILP framework, such as scenario-based stochastic programs and robust optimization techniques may suffer from computational intractability and solution conservatism, respectively.
+Second, an accurate network modeling may not be achievable using DC power flow or linearized AC power flow.
+Third, the security and stability issues brought by high IBR penetrations may not be representable with linear structures.

+As a result, the LP-based optimization problems in power systems are augmented with conic constraints to mitigate these issues to different extents.
+In the area of uncertainty modeling and management, (distributionally robust) chance-constrained optimizations, which admit nonlinear yet convex, computationally tractable and analytically expressable uncertainty models have been recently studied.
+As for more accurate modeling of the network constraints, the SOCP-based AC power flow relaxation has also been proposed.
+Regarding the security and stability-constrained optimization, which is also the focus of this work, using SOC constraints to represent and approximate the highly nonlinear stability constraints has also shown promising results.

+After reformulating the stability constraints into SOC form, the resulting SOCP-based optimization problems can be further efficiently solved in polynomial time using interior-point methods by several off-the-shelf commercial solvers such as MOSEK, Gurobi, and CPLEX \cite{ratha2023moving}.
 In the following, a unified framework that can effectively reformulate the stability constraints, in a general way, to fit any typical power system optimization model is presented.

+It is understandable that due to the complex expression of $\mathbf{g}_i$ and especially their dependence on the discrete variables, $x_g$ through the matrix inverse and eigenvalue operations, it is generally difficult to deal with those constraints in an optimization problem.
 The target of the stability constraint reformulation is to describe the boundary of the stability feasible region through an SOC relationship.
-Although the SOC form is chosen because it is the most general constraints whose mixed-integer programming can be efficiently solved by commercial solvers, the proposed method can also be applied to obtain constraints in linear or even semidefinite form.
+Although the SOC form is chosen because it is the most general constraint whose mixed-integer programming can be efficiently solved by commercial solvers, the proposed method can also be applied to obtain constraints in linear or even semidefinite form.

 The estimated expressions of the nonlinear functions $\mathbf{g}_i$ can be defined as follows: